RESEARCH STARTER

 Overview

 The Greek language is a member of the Indo-European family of languages (Germanic, Italic, Baltic, Lithuanian, and Slavic), which are used in Asia Minor, the Aegean Islands, southern Balkans, southern Italy, Albania, and Cyprus.
 It is considered the oldest documented language currently known.
 The Greek alphabet, which arose from the Phoenician script, has been used for most of its history.
 In 1952, during an excavation in Crete and on the Grecian mainland, tablets with Linear B script were discovered.
-Linear B script is a syllabic script that was used by the Mycenaean civilization to write in the earliest form of Greek, or Proto-Greek.
+Linear B script is a syllabic script that was used by the Mycenaean civilization to write in the earliest form of Greek.
 It is believed to predate the Greek alphabet by several centuries.

 Grammatically, there are few differences between Modern and Ancient Greek.
 The two main differences are declension and verbal conjugation.
 With regard to declension, Modern Greek, both purist and vernacular, has discontinued the dual form of nouns, pronouns, and adjectives, as well as the dative case (only used in idiomatic expressions).
 Specific verb forms that once denoted the varied tenses of Ancient Greek have been replaced with auxiliary verbs.
-Imperative forms of verbs used by Ancient Greek have been replaced the subjunctive form of the verb.
+Imperative forms of verbs used by Ancient Greek have been replaced by the subjunctive form of the verb.

 Bibliography